Mary Lou Fulton College for Teaching and Learning Innovation policies

 Professional experience deficiencies — undergraduate and graduate students

 The following policies apply to both undergraduate and graduate students enrolled in initial teacher certification or administrator certification programs.
+Professional experiences refers to internships, courses with embedded internships (clinically embedded courses), student teaching and apprentice teaching.

-Note: Students enrolled in the Applied Behavior Analysis Practicum (SPE 580) must follow the policies and procedures found in the ABA Practicum Handbook provided as part of the course.
+Note: Students enrolled in Applied Behavior Analysis Practicum (SPE 580) must follow the policies and procedures found in the ABA Practicum Handbook provided as part of the course.

 C. Reinstatement to good academic standing